leykunget/clt_streamlit_app/README.md

 - scipy

 ## Understanding CLT

-The Central Limit Theorem states that when independent random variables are averaged, their properly normalized sum tends toward a normal distribution, regardless of the original population's distribution.
-This demo helps visualize:
+The Central Limit Theorem (CLT) states that the average of independent random variables approaches a normal distribution as the sample size increases, regardless of the original population's distribution.
+This demo illustrates:
-- Convergence to normality as sample size increases
+- Convergence to normality with larger sample sizes
-- Decreasing standard error with larger sample sizes
+- Decreasing standard error as sample sizes grow
-- Independence of CLT from population distribution shape
+- CLT's independence from the shape of the population distribution
 ![Demo Screenshot](image/app-screenshot.png)